Did you know that it’s illegal to cruise in the left lane in Oklahoma? If you’re not passing, move on over — or you could be fined up to $249.

 - $25,000 in property damage liability: Property damage liability pays for damage to other people’s property (such as their cars) in an accident you’re liable for.

 While Oklahoma law doesn’t require you to carry uninsured motorist bodily injury liability, it does require auto insurers to offer it as part of every policy.
-So when you get OK auto insurance quotes on Compare.com, you’ll see uninsured motorist coverage included.
 This coverage can protect you if a driver with insufficient or no insurance injures you in a collision.

 Do I Need More Than the Minimum Insurance in Oklahoma?

-OK state minimum insurance is cheap, but it may not be enough to cover you.
-If you own a home, or other assets that you could lose if someone sues you, you’ll want insurance with higher liability limits.
+State minimum insurance is cheap, but it may not be enough to cover you.
+If you own a home, or other expensive assets that you could lose if someone sues you, you’ll want insurance with higher liability limits.
 If your car is newer, or if you have a car loan, you’ll need to add comprehensive and collision coverage.